GigaSpaces-ProfessionalServices/memoryxtend-initialload-example/stateful-with-db-zipkin/README.md

 ## Getting Started
 This package contains a script (demo-start.sh) that automatically builds and deploys GigaSpaces with both a Mirror and a Space.
 The Space is configured to initially load data from the configured data source, so you can explore the functionality of the GigaSpaces product and build applications on top of it.

+## Space code with xml configurations
+Space package contains code with memoryXtend   (for this keep MEMORYXTEND=true in my-app-env.sh) space_without_memoryextend package contains code without memoryXtend (for this keep MEMORYXTEND=false in my-app-env.sh)

 ### Running demo-start.sh
 This script does the following: